Rosalía Mera: Career

-Mera also owned interests in a company which made fingerprinting identification kits for newborns and another company, Zeltia, which carries out research into cancer fighting compounds of both synthetic and natural origin and particularly those bioactive compounds originating in the ocean.
+Mera also owned an interest in a company which made fingerprinting identification kits for newborns and another company, Zeltia, which researches cancer-fighting compounds of synthetic and natural origin, and in particular bioactive compounds originating in the ocean.

 According to the 2013 Forbes billionaire list, Mera was the world's wealthiest self-made female entrepreneur, with a net worth of over $6 billion.
 She was the second-wealthiest person from Spain, second only to her ex-husband.

 Political and philanthropic activities

 Mera opposed conservative Prime Minister Mariano Rajoy's plans to make Spain's abortion laws more restrictive.
 She also opposed austerity cutbacks to Spain's national healthcare and education programmes.

 Mera established the Paideia Foundation which works with groups in risk of social exclusion.

 Personal life

 Mera married Amancio Ortega Gaona in 1966.
-The couple had a daughter, Sandra in 1968. and also had a son, Marcos in 1971, who was born with cerebral palsy.
+The couple had a daughter Sandra in 1968, and a son Marcos in 1971, who was born with cerebral palsy.
 The couple divorced in 1986.